mmu-webdesign/l4-IWD-web-block/rwd-2-start-coding.md

 - Create space with `<p>`, don't have big blocks of text (a single paragraph).
 - Use lists and tables if appropriate.

 > **No CSS** - at this point do not apply any CSS.
 With your browser at mobile size, view your content as you apply the html.
 Your browser will apply its default styles.
 The page should display reasonably well with these styles.
-You will apply you own styling later.
+You will apply your own styling later.

 ### Metadata